‘Awa Maru’ Story

 Greaves and Clayden.

 In Singapore the POWs were moved into River Valley Road Transit Camp to wait available shipping to Japan.
-Between 22 August until they boarded ‘Awa Maru’ on 15 December 1944, the men were busy loading and unloading ships at Keppel Harbour.
+Until they boarded ‘Awa Maru’ on 15 December 1944, the men were busy loading and unloading ships at Keppel Harbour.
 Some including Jack Maude, worked some time on the dry dock opposite Jeep Island.

 Fortunately ‘Awa Maru’ arrived unscathed at Moji on 15th January 1945.
 There were 17 men from 2/4th on this ship.
 At Moji the party was divided into several smaller groups with the majority of the 2/4th men sent to Fukuoka sub-Camp No. 17 Omuta except for 3 men sent to Fukuoka sub-Camp No. 24 Sendyu.